 Pictured above: One of many courtrooms in the Williamson County Justice Center in Georgetown.
 A courtroom can be a very lonely and intimidating place if you do not have an experienced attorney by your side.

 Sometimes people mistakenly believe they can simply show up in court and competently handle their own misdemeanor criminal case or handle their own divorce or other legal problem without hiring an attorney.
 Many people do not realize in advance that it is not the judge's job to give you legal advice, to explain the law or the rules of evidence or legal procedure to you or to help you intelligently present your case to the judge or to a jury.

 An experienced attorney can explain the legal system to you and let you know what to expect and when to expect it, thus reducing your natural anxieties about the legal process.

 Ken's father retired from the U.S. Army in 1961 as a warrant officer (W-2).
 Ken's maternal grandfather, Ernest DeBell, served thirty years in the U.S. Army after emigrating from Germany in 1882.
 Ernest DeBell was a veteran of the Spanish American War in 1898.
 He was also a World War I veteran.
 He retired as a sergeant and he is buried at Fort Sam Houston National Cemetery in San Antonio.

 All six of Ken's uncles (five on his father's side and one on his mother's side of the family) were military veterans who served during and/or after World War II.
-Three of Ken's four brothers were also military veterans, one brother served in the navy and two brothers served in the U.S. Air Force.
+Three of Ken's four brothers were also military veterans.
+One of Ken's brothers served in the navy and two brothers served in the U.S. Air Force.
 Two of Ken's sisters are married to military veterans.
 Growing up in San Antonio, Ken spent a lot of time at Fort Sam Houston even though the family lived off post in San Antonio after Ken was born.